 If a message is not of local use, the GT can be translated into another GT or PC.
 Or it can be forwarded to the next hope.
 If the current nodes know the point code serving the called party address, the gt is translated on point code.
 Else forward to the next hop.

 SCCP message classes:

 Class 0, connection less non sequenced message.Class 1, connection less sequenced delivery of messages.Class 2, connection oriented without flow control.Class 3, connection oriented with flow control.

 A user primitive is the interface a layer provides to access its services.
 SCCP Provides request primitives to request a service from the layer, and Indication primitives, to inform events received from the network.

 Sccp Primitives (Connection Less)

 Belongs to classes 0 and 1.
 No prior logical connection is set up.
 The messages are routed based on the called party address parameter.
-Class 0 messages are delivered not in sequence while class 1 messages are delivered in sequence.
-ISUP and TCAP use connectionless SCCP protocol.
+Class 0 messages are delivered not in sequence, while class 1 messages are delivered in sequence.
+ISUP and TCAP use connectionless SCCP protocols.